How To Choose The Best Paint Colours For Furniture

 Did you know that the first place to start is in your closet?

 Go to your wardrobe and see what the general theme is.
-Which different colors are repeated?
+Which different colours are repeated?

 Lots of neutrals, greens, pinks?
 Those are the colours you like.